-Marseille Provence Airport or Aéroport de Marseille Provence (IATA: MRS, ICAO: LFML) is an airport located 27 km northwest of Marseille,[2] on the territory of Marignane, both communes of the Bouches-du-Rhône département in the Provence-Alpes-Côte d'Azur région of France.
-Formerly known as Marseille-Marignane Airport, it has been managed since 1934 by the Marseille-Provence Chamber of Commerce and Industry (CCI).
+Marseille Provence Airport or Aéroport de Marseille Provence (IATA: MRS, ICAO: LFML) is an international airport located 27 km (17 miles) northwest of Marseille,[2] on the territory of Marignane, both communes of the Bouches-du-Rhône département in the Provence-Alpes-Côte d'Azur région of France.
+The airport's hinterland goes from Gap to Arles and from Toulon to Avignon.

 It is the fifth busiest French airport by passenger traffic and third largest for cargo traffic.[3]
-In 2012 the airport known the fourth European most important passenger traffic growth in 2012, at 12,7% with 8,295,479 passengers.[4]
-The airport's hinterland goes from Gap to Arles and from Toulon to Avignon.
+In 2012 the airport achieved the fourth highest European passenger traffic growth, at 12.7% with 8,295,479 passengers.[4]
+Marseille Provence Airport serves as a focus city for Air France.
+In summer 2013, the airport served 132 regular destinations, the largest offer in France after the Parisian airports.[5]

 Airlines and destinations